gatsbyjs/gatsby/packages/gatsby-plugin-typescript/README.md

 Allows Gatsby to build TypeScript and TSX files.
 Does NOT run type checking during build (see Caveats).

-This plugin is automatically included in gatsby.
-The only reason you would need to explicitly use this plugin is if you need to configure it's options.
+This plugin is automatically included in Gatsby.
+The only reason you would need to explicitly use this plugin is if you need to configure its options.

 ## How to customize usage